Queens Quay road upgrade, Belfast

 Queen's Quay Master Plan of Dec 2011

-This scheme is being taken forward by Roads Service but with significant input from the Laganside Corporation who have been tasked with redeveloping this area of the city since 1989.
-It will involve the demolition of Station Street Flyover and the replacement of Queen's Quay / Station Street (the entrance to the Odyssey area) with a 2-lane single-carriageway road at street level.
+This scheme is being taken forward by the Department for Social Development (originally proposed by the Laganside Corporation who had been tasked with redeveloping this area of the city since 1989 and have now been wound up).
+It will involve the demolition of Station Street Flyover and the subsequent replacement of Queen's Quay / Station Street (ie, the entrance to the Odyssey area) with a 2-lane single-carriageway road at street level.

 The map above illustrates the current situation.
-The flyover was built back when Queen's Quay was the entrance to the shipyards and tens of thousands of people worked there.
+The flyover was built in 1966 as part of the Middlepath Street / Bridge End one-way system at a time when Queen's Quay was the entrance to the shipyards and tens of thousands of people worked there.
 This was also before the M3 was built (1995).
 So at that time the Queen's Bridge was the only way to get to the city centre from the shipyards.
-To avoid traffic having to go 1km round the Middlepath St / Bridge End one-way system the flyover was built to get traffic onto Queen's Bridge directly.
+To avoid traffic having to go 1km round the one-way system the flyover was built to get traffic onto Queen's Bridge directly.

 Updates